Safely Staying On Track at Cincinnati State

 - See the Student Responsibility Statement below for detailed mask recommendations

 COVID-19 vaccines have proven to be highly effective.
-If you have not yet gotten a vaccine, we urge you to do so.
-The more of us who are vaccinated, the sooner we can return to a fully mask-less environment, and in the meantime save lives.
+If you are not vaccinated or have not obtained related vaccine boosters, we urge you to do so.
+The more of us who are vaccinated (and boosted, when applicable), the sooner we can return to a fully mask-less environment, and in the meantime save lives.

 For more information about scheduling a vaccine appointment, visit https://www.cincinnati-oh.gov/health/covid-19/vaccine-information-sign-up.